ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/creating-and-deploying.dotnet.markdown

 * Static-index class names follow a single naming convention:
   Each `_` in the class name is translated to `/` in the index name on the server.

-* In the above example, the index class name is `Orders_Totals`.
+* In the above example, the index class name is `Orders_ByTotal`.
-  The name of the index that will be generated on the server will be: `Orders/Totals`.
+  The name of the index that will be generated on the server will be: `Orders/ByTotal`.

 {NOTE/}
 {NOTE: }